Officials rush to brush off sanctions impact after Putin ally's warning

 “What sanctions?
 A holy place is never empty: if one market closes, another opens,” he told journalists.
 “What’s happening today is peanuts compared to what was then.”

-The comments came after Alexei Kudrin, a long-time friend of Putin, criticized the government’s policies and the growing conservatism around the Kremlin - rare criticism in a country where officials usually speak with one voice.
-[ID:nL6N0PX50Y]
+The comments came after Alexei Kudrin, a long-time friend of Putin, criticised the government’s policies and the growing conservatism around the Kremlin - rare criticism in a country where officials usually speak with one voice.

 A former finance minister, Kudrin quit in 2011 in protest at a government proposal to raise military spending, but Putin still summons him to the Kremlin to discuss economic issues.